5 tips for leaders on how to improve collaboration in their teams

 Clear Leadership: A collaborative approach to leadership.
 Success relies on collaborative leadership practices that move beyond command and control to a collective, distributed, shared approach to delivering results

-Personal Effectiveness and Power: Influencing people at work is a highly experiential programme which will provide you with a range of personal effectiveness skills and techniques to strengthen your workplace relationships
+Developing Influence and Impact is a highly experiential programme which will provide you with a range of personal effectiveness skills and techniques to strengthen your workplace relationships